lfiguero/ZernikeSuite/readme.md

 # Utilities for manipulating finite linear combinations of Zernike polynomials

-The main purpose of this repository is making available the numerical tests of a manuscript.
+The main purpose of this repository is making available the numerical tests of the manuscript **Orthogonal polynomial projection error measured in Sobolev norms in the unit disk** <http://arxiv.org/abs/1503.04485v2>.

 ## ZernikeSuite.jl